Thursday, August 23, 2007

 Well, perhaps...if it was directed by (say) Ron Howard….but this one is written and directed (his debut) by the always provocative Norman Lear, his last film project before he would change the face of television with ALL IN THE FAMILY.
 At first glance COLD TURKEY appears to be an inspiring tribute to the determination of the underdog and America’s heartland.
 But the film is soon revealed to be a scathing yet low-key examination of the self-serving interests of everyone involved, whether they are tobacco executives, preachers, doctors, politicians, holistic healers….or prostitutes.
 It also proves to be a tossup whether greed or nicotine withdrawal brings out the very worst in people.

 Satire, we’ve all heard countless times, is what closes on Saturday night.
 In this instance, satire sat unreleased for two years and then closed on Saturday night in 1971.
 I don’t buy the theory that it was too cynical to market for 1969 audiences: after all, PUTNEY SWOPE, MIDNIGHT COWBOY and EASY RIDER were all released successfully that year.
-Instead I think it was difficult to market due to the lack of box office names save for the then slumping Van Dyke, who was coming off a string of bombs both critically acclaimed (THE COMIC) and downright embarrassing (SOME KIND OF A NUT).
+Instead I think it was difficult to market due to the lack of box office names save for the then slumping Van Dyke, who was coming off a string of financial bombs both critically acclaimed (THE COMIC) and downright embarrassing (SOME KIND OF A NUT).

-There is an opportunity to see one perennial TV nice guy play nasty, though.
-Bob Newhart gets to play a sleazeball--and to get deranged, even (during the film’s frenetic finale).
+There is an opportunity to see a perennial TV nice guy play nasty, though.
+Bob Newhart gets to play a sleazeball--and get deranged, even (during the film’s frenetic finale).
 He is more effective reacting to the lunacy of others, but seeing a shady, animated Newhart is very interesting to modern eyes.
 The role of great reactor in this film instead goes to Edward Everett Horton, who in his final film is mute, hilariously deadpan….and audibly flatulent a full 5 years before BLAZING SADDLES.

 Lear’s best work would come on the small screen, but he also wrote some very good screenplays, including THE NIGHT THEY RAIDED MINSKY’S and DIVORCE AMERICAN STYLE (also with Van Dyke).
 This was his most ambitious script to date and he made wise decisions in the use of Greenway, Iowa for filming and a young Randy Newman for the sardonic soundtrack.
 Lear provides his best laughs with an inspired series of sight gags highlighting the effects of withdrawal.
 But his debut in the director’s chair is marred by a sloppy finale.
 The denouement involving three of the principals is very poorly executed and unconvincing.
 (Newhart is actually laughing when he clearly wouldn’t have any reason to, for example.)
 And the surprise appearance at the end is also poorly executed.
 It is too obviously an actor wearing an ill-fitting mask every bit as authentic-looking as one from the Shelley Berman TWILIGHT ZONE episode “The Mind and the Matter”.